 The leverage ratio is calculated as the Bank's Tier I capital divided by its total exposure and is expressed as a percentage.
-The leverage ratio should not be less than 3% and is calculated as the simple arithmetic mean of the monthly leverage ratios over a quarter.
+The leverage ratio should not be less than 3%.
 Total exposure includes all assets and off-balance sheet items not deducted from the calculation of Tier I capital.
-The leverage ratios of the Bank as of 31.12.2015 are presented in the table below:
+The leverage ratio of the Bank as of 31.12.2016 is presented in the table below: